-- Fees: \$100 base fee + \$25 for each credit you wish to pursue, whether awarded or not. (example: 5-credits = \$225 fee)
+Fees: \$100 base fee + \$25 for each credit you wish to pursue, whether awarded or not. (example: 5-credits = \$225 fee)

 Through a Portfolio Review, you may be able to receive college credit for knowledge you have gained outside an accredited higher education institution.
-This can include, but is not limited to, previous experiences as an employee, business owner, information technology or computer specialist, management, manufacturing, apprenticeships, skilled volunteer or hobbyist.
-These skills may have taught you skills which are comparable or equivalent to credit courses offered at Everett Community College.
+This can include, but is not limited to, previous experiences as an employee, business owner, information technology or computer specialist, in management, manufacturing, apprenticeships, as a skilled volunteer or hobbyist.
+These skills may be comparable or equivalent to credit courses offered at Everett Community College.
 To have this training/learning reviewed, you must submit any official and/or original training records/certificates, as well as supporting documentation that includes the following: content, level, time period, hours, location, method of instruction, instructors, method of evaluation, and achievement.
 Since training programs do not generally yield a transcript that contains all of this material, it is your responsibility to gather as much information as possible and submit it.
-If you do not have official documentation, you will need to work with your assigned faculty to create it in order to meet our accreditation requirements.
-This can require an extensive writing process, so strong writing skills will be required.

 EvCC's evaluation process relies on information that proves your prior learning is comparable to college-level programs.
 An assigned faculty will complete an assessment of your final, completed portfolio to determine its ability to demonstrate this requirement.
 Credit is also contingent upon whether the training is able to meet current industry standards.
+The non-refundable fee is payable before the assessment begins.